eea/eea.docker.taskman/README.md

   - http://YOUR_TASKMAN_DEV_HOST/settings/plugin/redmine_contacts_helpdesk?tab=general ( From address: support.taskmannt AT eea.europa.eu )
   - http://YOUR_TASKMAN_DEV_HOST/settings?tab=notifications ( Emission email address: taskmannt AT eionet.europa.eu )
   - http://YOUR_TASKMAN_DEV_HOST/settings?tab=general ( Host name and path: YOUR_TASKMAN_DEV_HOST )
+  - http://YOUR_TASKMAN_DEV_HOST/settings/plugin/redmine_banner ( Banner message: This is a Taskman development replica, please do not use/login if you are not part of the development team.)

 7) Test e-mails using mailtrap on the folowing address: http://YOUR_TASKMAN_DEV_HOST:8081